 Enable SSL for the Database Agent

-This topic covers how to configure the Database Agent to connect to the Controller using SSL.
-It assumes that you use a SaaS Controller or have configured the on-premise Controller to use SSL.
+This page describes how to configure the Database Agent to connect to the Controller using SSL.
+It assumes that you use a SaaS Controller or have configured the on-premises Controller to use SSL.

 The Database Agent supports extending and enforcing the SSL trust chain when in SSL mode.